 Garden District – Tin Roof

-We weren’t the only group who thought this was a great venue.
+We weren’t the only group who thought this was afunvenue.
 As we were walking out of The Pontchartrain Hotel, there was a wedding party walking in; they were also headed up to the Tin Roof.
 This group looked like they were about to get down with some music, food, and drinks!
 NOLA does weddings, unlike no other place I have seen before.
 It was the first time I have ever seen a New Orleans Second Line Wedding Parade.
 If you haven’t seen one– you must check it out!
-You won’t miss it.

 Exploring Frenchmen Street

-I spent two evenings on Frenchmen street (as well as its surrounding area) listening to live music.
+I spent two evenings on Frenchmen Street (as well as its surrounding area) listening to live music.
 The first evening we went as a group to Frenchmen Street and it was spectacular.
-My brother had previously been to the Balcony Music Club (BMC) and recommended to go there.
+My brother had previously been to the Balcony Music Club (BMC) and recommended us to go there.
 BMC is located a block over on Decatur Street.
-We really enjoyed the group that performed, which was the Andre Lovett band.
+We really enjoyed the group that performed, which was The Andre Lovett Band.
 Each night has a different line-up so be sure to check ahead of time before you go.
 Or, just go and be surprised.
 We certainly were!

-I walked up the street and immediately found the Frenchmen Artist Market — something I wasn‘t looking for but was fortunate to have found!
+I walked up the street and immediately found the Frenchmen Art Market — something I wasn‘t looking for but was fortunate to have found!
 I bought my first souvenir — a bracelet made from a cymbal.
-Then, I spotted the Spotted Cat and walked over.
+Then, I spotted The Spotted Cat Music Club and walked over.
 There was a five dollar cover charge, which was not the case at BMC the previous night.
 The space was much smaller and I felt a bit skeptical at first.
 It was packed inside — I found my way to the bar, and stood (standing room only) by the nearest couple and watched the most interesting live band performance to date.
-The performance was by the Washboard Chazz Blues Trio.
-Watching him play the washboard combined with the live folk dancers dancing to the music was spectacular.
+The performance was by the Washboard Chaz Blues Trio.
+Watching Chaz play the washboard combined with the live folk dancers dancing to the music was spectacular.
 I had never seen anything like it.
 It was the best five dollars I’d spent in NOLA so far.

 A Stroll Around the NOLA Street French Market